Contrast sensitivity testing

 If you are diagnosed with low contrast sensitivity, your eye doctor might advise you to wear corrective lenses with a yellow filter to improve your ability to discern contrast.

-Also, eyeglasses with custom wavefront lenses sometimes can improve contrast sensitivity.
+Also, eyeglasses with custom wavefront lenses sometimes can improve contrast sensitivity and night vision.

 In some cases, custom or wavefront LASIK can reduce higher-order aberrations and improve contrast sensitivity.